lmao73/Python-obfuscator/README.md

 # Python-obfuscator
-Open the Pbfuscator.
+Open the obfuscator.
 Type your file location of your Py script.

 Credit to Poop_Sock aka Creation's#0001.